grumpycoders/pcsx-redux/README.md

 ```

 ### Linux
 Run `./dockermake.sh`.
 You need [docker](https://en.wikipedia.org/wiki/Docker_(software)) for this to work.
 You will also need a few libraries on your system for this to work.
 Check the [Dockerfile](https://github.com/grumpycoders/pcsx-redux/blob/main/tools/build/Dockerfile#L22) for a list of library packages to install.
+Alternatively, if you do not want to use Docker, you can also simply install the dependencies listed below and run `make`.

 #### GNU/Linux Dependencies